 Almost everyone adds a drom box to their build.
 It provides a great deal of storage capacity, and on a tandem truck, especially, this is important since there is typically little side box storage.

-While we used to carry an aluminum drom box, we only offer the four door steel box at the present time, in two versions.
+While we used to offer an aluminum drom box, we only offer the four door steel box at the present time, in two versions.
 The exterior dimensions are – 7’ high, 6’ wide and 16” deep – it sits fairly even with the vertical cab fairings (sticks out about an inch).
-The steel boxes are fully powder coated in a textured matte black and has folding shelves in them which allows configuration for tall items (see the video below).
+The steel boxes are fully powder coated in a textured matte black and then clear coated in a matt finish.
+All boxes have folding shelves in them which allows configuration for tall items (see the video below).

 We typically have the boxes in stock, ready for mounting.